 How do I know if I can autoclave waste in a specific autoclave?

-Autoclaves are designated and labeled “for waste”; not all DLCs have autoclaves designated for waste.
-If you are not sure if you should autoclave your waste, please consult with your EHS coordinator or Biosafety contact.
+Autoclaves are designated and labeled “for waste.”
+Not all DLCs have autoclaves designated specifically for waste.
+If you are unsure whether you should autoclave your waste, please consult with your EHS coordinator or Biosafety contact.

 Sterilization of waste